SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_changelog_do_not_edit_manually.md

 ### LNK Malware Chain
   - 13/03/2023 - minor - Extended the list of suspicious process names being spawned from explorer.exe

-### OneNote Embedded File
-  - 20/02/2023 - minor - Adding the .chm and .wsf file extensions for a file opened from a OneNote.

 ### Suspicious certutil command
   - 15/02/2023 - minor - "encode" and "decode" were removed as it was causing too much false positives while not being the main usage of the certutil command by attackers.